neophob/ExpeditInvaders/README.md

 If you like ExpeditInvaders and want to support me, check out my **Shop** at: http://pixelinvaders.ch/?page_id=390

 # Color Sets
+A color set consists of three colors, which are faded into.
 * RGB
 * Rasta
 * CGA